Part I: Enterprise Quality Management System Selection Best Practices

-- Vision and direction – is the vendor commited to being an EQMS, do they have a product plan and does their product and market strategy align with your company’s plans?
+- Vision and direction – is the vendor committed to being an EQMS, do they have a product plan, and does their product and market strategy align with your company’s plans?

 - Customers – who are they and do they align with your kind of company?
 Are they highly dependent on the vendor or can they support themselves?